It’s not every day you stay in a prison for the night. And it’s not every day you stay behind actual bars.

-My cell may not look you’re actually in prison except for the prison gate, but the hallway sure lets you know that you’re in a former prison.
+My cell may not look like you’re actually in prison except for the prison gate.
+But the hallway sure lets you know that you’re in a former prison.

 In case this hostel wasn’t cool enough, they also have a meditation room on the first floor!

 And awesome mosaic art all throughout the hostel.